sysnapps-com/tutor-custom-emailtpl/README.md

 3. Add `FAMILY_CHOICES` entries to `EmailFamilyOverride` (no schema change needed for scope fields).
-4. Verify and document that category's context variables in `docs/TEMPLATE_VARIABLES.md` before shipping sample copy for it.
+4. Verify and document that category's context variables in `docs/TEMPLATE_VARIABLES.md` before shipping sample copy for it -- prefer direct template/source inspection or live-instance testing over docstring prose alone.
 5. No change is needed to the Tutor-side settings patch.